The festival gear we can't live without to help you plan and pack for your next camping festival!Read More

 Once your dog reliably goes to the bed without you standing near the bed you can begin asking him/her to go to their bed from another room of the house.
 Be sure that you still follow your dog to the bed to reward him/her when they go to the bed.

 You can use this behavior to relocate your dog to different areas of your camper quickly.
 Also, training this behavior builds a strong positive relationship between your dog and his/her bed, so the bed can be used as a “safe space” if your dog is getting overwhelmed while traveling.
+You will find that camping with a dog is much easier when you have this behavior in your doggie tool belt!

 3. Lay Down and Stay for Meals